 We are reviewing things on an ongoing basis and we might need to make some changes at short notice; please continue to look out for further updates here and on our social media @ccculibrary

-One-to-one tutorial appointments will now be delivered online through Microsoft Teams or Skype, rather than in person.
+One-to-one tutorial appointments will now be delivered online through Microsoft Teams or Collaborate, rather than in person.
 You should receive an email in advance of your scheduled time slot with details of how to join online.
 We aim to honour all scheduled tutorials, however some may need to be rearranged.
 If this is the case, we will endeavour to contact you as early as possible.

 Alternative methods of delivering scheduled workshops will differ by programme.
 For more information on your scheduled workshop, please contact the appropriate Module Lead or your Learning & Research Librarian or Learning Developer directly.
 You can locate direct contact details via our Blackboard page.
 You can also email your academic skills questions to email@example.com.
 Questions about finding and using online library material can be emailed to firstname.lastname@example.org

 Remember, we have plenty of online guidance available through our Blackboard page, Skills For Study, Sage Research Methods and Cite Them Right Online.
 You can also find guides for resources specific to your subject on the Library blog: https://blogs.canterbury.ac.uk/library/subject-guides-menu/

 All loans (including 24-hour loans) will be extended and continue to be extended until the Coronavirus measures are relaxed.
 So you don’t need to worry about fines for late returns.
 All items are currently extended to the 28 September.

 We have removed the ability to reserve items and suspended fines until further notice.

 If you have received a request for a book you have on loan, you do not need to return it.
 These mitigating circumstances will be taken into consideration and fines waived.

 As for outstanding reservations, we will contact you in the next few days to discuss with you the possibility of purchasing a digital copy instead.